 3. How are assignments determined?

 A lottery for first-year students will be generated to assign apartment styles based on preference.
 If we have more applicants than we have spaces available, this lottery will also determine the order of the waiting list.
-Your housing application and non-refundable $150 must be received in the Office of Residence Life by May 6, 2013, to enter lottery.
+Your housing application and non-refundable $150 application fee must be received by the Office of Residence Life by May 22, 2017, to enter the lottery.

 4. Can I pay by credit card?

-Yes, this is the preferred method of payment.
+Yes, this is the preferred method of payment through our PayPal site.
 Students who choose to pay by check will not have their applications processed until their check is received.